 Post Markit reports the bond market rallied and the 10y yield dropped to the 1.45% level before moving higher to 1.47%.
 The market was already in rally mode prior to the report as concerns over the spreading Coronavirus continue.
-What many you of you might be noticing is that mortgage rates are not improving that munch even though the 10y yield broke below 1.50%.
+What many of you might be noticing is that mortgage rates are not improving that much even though the 10y yield broke below 1.50%.

-That’s because the Mortgage Backed Securities market is not rallying as much and lenders are being cautious with interest rates.
+That’s because the Mortgage-Backed Securities market is not rallying as much and lenders are being cautious with interest rates.
 They are already at multi-year lows and they have very little incentive to lower them even more.

 Thursday – February 20th:

 - Philly Fed Index: A huge beat with the Philly Fed Index, however, there was no impact to MBS and consumer mortgage rates (36.7 vs 12.0)

 - Weekly Unemployment Claims: Unemployment claims came in at 210,000

 - Mortgage Market Index: Somewhat surprising to see, mortgage applications for both Purchase and Refinance transactions declined in the latest MMI survey.
 The overall Index came in at 645.5 (last week it was 689.5).
 The Refinance component dropped from 3123.6 to 2875.1 and the Purchase component dropped from 267.4 to 258.4.
 This is actually good news for both borrowers and mortgage lenders.
 A slow down in applications will allow mortgage lenders to catch up which is good for overall review times.

 - Core Producer Prices: This report came in much higher than expected; 1.7% increase vs expectations of 1.3%.